 Making Plans to Meet Up

-Of course, digital cheating can extend into the real world, too.
+Of course, social media cheating can extend into the real world, too.
 With the exception of getting together with someone you met online to buy something, if you’re planning to meet up with someone you met on social media, you can definitely consider yourself a cheater.
-Even if you don’t think your partner is sneaking around, these are 20 Surefire Signs Your Relationship is Over.